Each year, 135,000 revellers travel to Glastonbury. And every year, around 400 people have car troubles in the festival’s car parks.

 What's the cheapest way to get to Glastonbury?

-The price of a coach ticket varies by route, but the average price is £61 according to the Metro.
+The price of a coach ticket varies by route but can often be the cheapest way to get to Glastonbury.
 In some cases, driving could be more cost-effective.

-If you’re an AA Member with breakdown cover, you can get some great discounts with our Member Benefits scheme.
-You can stop to refuel - and keep your energy levels up during the drive - with 20% off at Moto Services.
+If you’re an AA Member with breakdown cover, you can get some great discounts with our Smart Benefits scheme.

 How to off-set your carbon footprint